-If someone is suspected of being missing, it should be reported to the Extension staff immediately.
-Announcements regarding the missing person will be announced at each event.

-3. If the missing person does not turn up, Extension staff or designated volunteer will gather facts on missing person: recent activities, location last seen, clothing description, special medical problems, etc.

-4. Extension staff or designated volunteer will direct preliminary search of the grounds.
-The search will begin where the person was last seen.

-5. If preliminary search fails, the Extension staff will call Police.

-6. If Extension staff is not present, they will be contacted by 4-H volunteer and briefed of the situation.7.
-Extension staff, Middle Management 4-H volunteer(s) or other designee will be the only person responsible for notifying the parents of the missing person.

-8. The 4-H Show Office will be the headquarters for the search.
+- 1. If someone is suspected of being missing, it should be reported to U of I Extension staff immediately. - 2.
+Announcements regarding the missing person will be announced at each event. - 3.
+If the missing person does not turn up, U of I Extension staff or designated volunteer will gather facts on missing person: recent activities, location last seen, clothing description, special medical problems, etc. - 4.
+U of I Extension staff or designated volunteer will direct preliminary search of the grounds.
+The search will begin where the person was last seen. - 5.
+If preliminary search fails, U of I Extension staff will call Police. - 6.
+If U of I Extension staff is not present, they will be contacted by 4-H volunteer and briefed of the situation. - 7.
+U of I Extension staff, Middle Management 4-H volunteer(s) or other designee will be the only person responsible for notifying the parents of the missing person. - 8.
+The 4-H Show Office will be the headquarters for the search.